rowanvictor01/qr-code-component/README.md

 I started by carefully examining the design preview provided in the challenge files.
 My goal was to replicate the layout and styling as closely as possible, especially the spacing, colors, and font styles.

-I add a few elements to the provided HTML structure like `main`, `article`, and `figure` elements to to group related content together and to use semantic tags to ensure accessibility and clean markup.
+I added a few elements to the provided HTML structure like `main`, `article`, and `figure` elements to to group related content together and to use semantic tags to ensure accessibility and clean markup.
 Then, I linked the Outfit font from Google Fonts in the `<head>` of the document.

 For styling, I focused on:
 - Creating a clean card layout
 - Applying Flexbox to center the card vertically and horizontally on the page
 - Using `box-shadow` and `border-radius` to match the card design